Toothache Overview (cont.)

 What is the prognosis for a toothache?

 For the most part, the prognosis is good for a toothache.
 In this era of modern dental care, a dental problem can quickly be identified and effectively treated.
 The outcome is best when toothache is treated as early as possible to avoid further damage or risk of spreading infection.

 Conscientious efforts to practice good oral hygiene go a long way in preventing dental problems.
 Furthermore, regular maintenance visits with a dental professional can serve to keep things in check.
 Small cavities can be found before turning into larger cavities or an abscessed tooth.
 Gum problems, including periodontal abscess, can be addressed before advancing to a more diseased state.

 To keep teeth strong, avoid the habit of chewing on ice or very hard foods that can cause tooth fractures.
 Using our teeth as a tool to open a bag of potato chips or cracking open a nutshell increase the chances of a tooth fracture as well.
-Minimize high sugar content foods or beverages to minimize risk of dental decay.
-Be mindful of acidity in beverages as this can be a source of sensitivity for teeth.
+Minimize high sugar content foods or beverages to decrease the risk of dental decay.
+Be mindful of acidity in beverages as this can be a source of sensitivity and cavities for teeth.

 Cohen, Stephen and Richard C. Burns.
 Pathways of the Pulp, 2nd ed.
 The C.V.
 Mosby Company, 1980.